 Working towards results is obviously the most productive approach, and in the absence of clear goals, it can lead to confusion.
 It’s no fun spending a hard weeks’ work pursuing a lead… only to learn that your employer doesn’t care.

-Once a remote sales team settles into their processes and tools, managers should discuss a fairly strict 30-60-90 day sales plan with them.
+Once a remote sales team settles into their processes and tools, managers should discuss a fairly strict 30-60-90 day sales plan with them to cover the first 90 days in remote sales.
 Agree on ways to approach possible bottlenecks and challenges.
 Focus on actions you want to take.

 Leaders should make sure that everybody on the team fully understands what the goals and required actions mean.
 At this point, consistent over-communication is your best friend.
 Make sales objectives and your expectations obvious.

 Remote workers, for their part, should be clear about the time and resources they need in order to complete a task.
-Don’t over-promise during the initial stages of setting up a remote work process.
+Don’t over-promise during the first 90 days in remote sales.
+In fact never over-promise!